 1.2.1.2.1 The following additional information shall be provided by the vehicle manufacturer to enable the manufacture of OBD-compatible replacement or service parts, diagnostic tools and test equipment:

 1.2.1.2.2.
-A description of the type and number of the pre-conditioning cycles used for the original approval of the vehicle;
+A description of the type and number of the pre-conditioning cycles used for the original certification of the vehicle;

 1.2.1.2.3.
 A comprehensive document describing all sensed components concerned with the strategy for fault detection and MI activation (fixed number of driving cycles or statistical method).
 This shall, include a list of relevant secondary sensed parameters for each component monitored by the OBD system.
 The document shall also list all OBD output codes and formats (with an explanation of each) used in association with individual emission-related powertrain components and individual non-emission- related components, where monitoring the component is used to determine MI activation.
 This shall contain, in particular, a comprehensive explanation for the data given in service $05 Test ID $ 21 to FF and the data given in service $06: